A248/LibertyBans/docs/Addons.md

 ### Expunge [command-expunge]

-Provides the `/libertybans expunge <id>` command.
-Running this command will fully purge the specified punishment.
+Provides the `/libertybans expunge <id> command`.
+This allows to remove the specified punishment from the database record.
+Useful for removing invalid/unintentional punishments.

 **WARNING: Purged punishments are NOT recoverable.**